nautobot/nautobot-app-golden-config/docs/navigating-compliance.md

 The "Configs to Match" section represents the configuration root elements.
 This would be the parent most key only.
 Additionally, the match is based on what a line starts with only.
 Meaning, there is an implicit greediness to the matching.
 All matches must start form the beginning of the line.

-> Note: if accidentally the data is "corrupted" with a bad tested match, simply delete the devices an re-run the compliance process.
+> Note: If accidentally the data is "corrupted" with a bad tested match, simply delete the devices an re-run the compliance process.

 # Compliance View